10 Types of Background Checks and What They Include

 Employers typically outsource employment background checks to a third-party company that has access to the necessary databases, including police records, credit reports, medical records, and more.

 It’s important for employers to work with an FCRA-compliant company, such as GoodHire, and follow recommended guidelines.
-Employment screening vendors will advertise that it is certified or accredited by the FCRA.
+Accredited employment screening vendors will advertise that it is accredited by the Professional Background Screening Association (PBSA).

 The cost of an employment background check can depend on what the employer wants to include for review.
 A basic criminal check can cost as little as $30 per person, and a more thorough check can cost $80 or more.
 Many employment screening vendors, including GoodHire, offer discount pricing for bulk orders.